BitMarketNetwork/web-home/README.md

 Packages:
 - sassc: CSS pre-processor
 - make: GNU Make
-- rsync: Allow upload to destination server
+- rsync: Optional, used for upload to the destination server

 ## Build